-- Hawaii Health System Corporation, our safety net of hospitals and physicians for primarily rural
+- Hawaii Health System Corporation, our safety net of hospitals and physicians for primarily rural families

 - Physicians, particularly specialists, are leaving Hawaii.